 Bauxite is an ore which is processed to produce alumina.
 Western Australia currently applies separate royalty rates to bauxite and alumina.
-To date, Western Australia has never collected a royalty on bauxite ore.

-Bauxite royalties would be collected by the Department of Minerals and Petroleum under the Mining Act 1978 based on the royalty value of the bauxite mined.
+Bauxite royalties are collected by the Department of Minerals and Petroleum under the Mining Act 1978 based on the royalty value of the bauxite mined.